shecodes-content/power-of-two/README.md

   - 2^10 = 1024 (easy, starts with 10)

 - Quizz:
   - what is 2 to the power of 44?
-Answer: 16T
+Answer: 16Ti
   - or: what is 2^16?
-Answer: 64K
+Answer: 64Ki
     - (65,536)
-  - or: 2^64 (max. unsinged integer value in 64bit, number of grains of rice on last chessboard square): 16 Exa (the 20-digit decimal number 18,446,744,073,709,551,616)
+  - or: 2^64 (max. unsinged integer value in 64bit, number of grains of rice on last chessboard square): 16 Ei (the 20-digit decimal number 18,446,744,073,709,551,616)

 2^2048 (typical key length): we have no name for that (617 digit decimal number)